openturns/openturns/python/doc/theory/numerical_methods/distribution_realization.rst

       cheap function :math:`m` such that :math:`m(u) \geq \rho(u)`: one
       checks if :math:`u\geq m(u)` and directly reject :math:`y` if the test is positive (quick rejection test).
-The combination of quick acceptation and quick rejection is called a *squeeze*.
+The combination of quick acceptance and quick rejection is called a *squeeze*.

    -  The test :math:`u\leq \rho(u)` can be replaced by an equivalent one but much more computationally efficient.